 For all the concerns the Raiders had about Saffold’s shoulder, the Rams didn’t share in them.
 He returned to St. Louis on a five-year deal worth $31.7 million.

 Saffold’s future was secure.
 The Rams’, however, was not.
 In 2016, after 21 seasons in St. Louis, the organization relocated to L.A., and Fisher vowed that he would not go 7-9 again.

 “That was an emotional roller coaster,” Saffold said.
 “Just the chain of events that were going on, the problems that we were having just in the culture, coach Fisher trying to do everything he could to try to help us get wins.
 We couldn’t get it ...
 I mean it was just really tough.”

 Even with an anemic offense, the Rams slogged their way to a 3-1 start before a free fall that resulted in a 4-12 finish.
 That season, Saffold said, was the lowest point of his career.

-Michael Brockers, in his 7th season with the Rams, said Saffold deserved credit for his role in the turnaround.
+Defensive tackle Michael Brockers, in his seventh season with the Rams, said Saffold deserved credit for his role in the turnaround.